When it comes to speech pathology in Australia, Charles Sturt University researchers are leading the way!

 - Life Sciences and Earth Sciences.

-So if you want to undertake research, CSU is the place to be.
-Whether in our speech pathology postgraduate degree or in one of any number of advanced qualifications we offer, research at CSU is your path to making a difference locally, nationally or internationally.
+So if you want to undertake research, this is the place to be.
+Whether in our speech pathology postgraduate degree or in one of any number of advanced qualifications we offer, research at Charles Sturt is your path to making a difference locally, nationally or internationally.

 Contact us to find out more.